r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 * Single-file components
 * Easy integration with <a href="https://tailwindcss.com/" target="_blank">Tailwind</a>, which I knew I wanted to try for this rewrite

-At first, I decided to do the rewrite with Nuxt 3.
-At time of publish, Nuxt 3 is still in Release Candidate mode, but, as mentioned, we use Nuxt at my place of work and I wanted to get a better understanding of how it actually works - as, again, I currently spend most of my time doing back-end work.
+At first, I <a href="https://twitter.com/_ryantoken/status/1517504062563835904?s=20&t=yyC5y-1gbqkHw8equ9g3Sw" target="_blank">decided</a> to do the rewrite with Nuxt 3.
+At time of publish, Nuxt 3 is still in Release Candidate mode, but, as mentioned, we use Vue and Nuxt at my place of work and I wanted to get a better understanding of how it actually works - as, again, I currently spend most of my time doing back-end work.

 However, Nuxt 3 has now been in Release Candidate mode since April of 2022 (about 6 months at time of writing), and is still missing some key features for me to be fully satisfied with the end result.
 After waiting long enough for Nuxt 3 to be fully released, I decided I would *also* rewrite my website with <a href="https://svelte.dev/" target="_blank">Svelte</a> and SvelteKit.